freakin09/Verilog-Runner/README.md

 # Verilog-Runner
-A game written project in verilog for our CSC258  similar to the popular game "line runner"
+A game, similar to the popular game "line runner", written in verilog for our CSC258 project